Files that fit the plotter

 Multi-color jobs arrive with one vinyl color per layer, named for the color.
 Absolute Signs cuts each layer straight from the delivered file.

-Most of Absolute Signs' work is Simple-to-Medium sign art, which VectorWiz turns in under 8 business hours — fast enough to keep a same-day promise to walk-in customers.
+Most of Absolute Signs' work is Simple-to-Medium sign art, which VectorWiz turns around well inside our 24-hour standard — often same-day for simple sign art, fast enough to keep a quick promise to walk-in customers.

 At 2–3 jobs a month the instant price shows the moment art is uploaded, and the predictable $85–160 range made it easy to price the customer's job on the spot.